danjac/django-saas-starter/README.md

 ## Deployment with Dokku

 If you want to use Dokku instead of Heroku, first set up a Dokku application and domain as per the Dokku documentation specific to your provider (for example, on a Digital Ocean droplet).
-You should install the PostgreSQL and Redis buildpacks:

 > dokku apps:create myapp